CambridgeEngineering/PartIB-Computing-Device-Programming/activity-2.rst

 ----------------

 You have to collect from the Teaching Office a sensor and a strip of 5 jumper wires that you'll need to connect the sensor to your board.
 The EIETL has facilities you can use to solder the headers to the sensor breadboard.

-The datasheet of your sensor is available here.
-More information about how it is assembled on the chip we give you can be found here.
+The data-sheet of your sensor is available :download:`here <docs/temp_sensor_lm75b.pdf>`.
+The sensor is assembled on a breakout board to make it more convenient to use.

 Using the sensor and your micro-controller, you will have to:

-- record a temprature value every second in a buffer that will always contain the last minute of data.
+- record a temperature value every second in a buffer that will always contain the last minute of data.

 - if the temperature goes above a threshold value, trigger an interrupt that will get the LEDs to flash an alarm signal (for you to imagine), and dump all the data in the buffer through the USB serial communication so that you computer can analyse it.